Skip to main content

 VariableDescription

-DCI_API_KEYAPI key for non-interactive authentication
+DCI_API_KEYAPI token for non-interactive authentication (personal or service account)

 DCI_CUSTOMER_CONTEXTOverride the customer context for commands